Traveling with blindness / vision impairment

 https://tactiletheworld.wordpress.com/ – A blog by a very experienced DeafBlind traveler who also serves as Director for Nepal Deafblind Project.

 Let us know in the comments below what tips you would recommend and articles you have found helpful.
 If we missed something, we’d love to edit this article and improve it so everyone can benefit.
-We’d also love to hear your own stories of traveling with blindness.
+We’d also love to hear your own stories of blind travel.